MoaviaMahmood/Arbeitnow-Jobs-ETL-Pipeline/README.md

-# Jobs ETL Pipeline (Bronze → Silver → PostgreSQL)
+# Arbeitnow Jobs ETL Pipeline (Bronze → Silver → PostgreSQL)

 An end-to-end **ETL pipeline** that extracts job postings from the Arbeitnow Job Board API, cleans and transforms the data, and loads it into a PostgreSQL database using modern PostgreSQL features (MERGE, generated columns, partial indexes).